anuroop123/RepData_PeerAssessment1/PA1_template.md

 ```

-The mean number of daily steps after imputing missing values is 1.0766 &times; 10<sup>4</sup>.
-This is greater than before.
+The mean number of daily steps after imputing missing values is 1.0766 &times; 10<sup>4</sup> and the median is 1.0766 &times; 10<sup>4</sup>.
+This are greater than before.

 ## Are there differences in activity patterns between weekdays and weekends?